-The National Partner, the National Climatic Data Center (NCDC), is responsible for the archive, quality control, dissemination, monitoring, and description of global and nationally observed climate data.
-These data are the source for local, regional, national, and global climate descriptors and summaries produced by NCDC.
+The National Partner, the National Centers for Environmental Information (NCEI), is responsible for the archive, quality control, dissemination, monitoring, and description of global and nationally observed climate data.
+These data are the source for local, regional, national, and global climate descriptors and summaries produced by NCEI.

 Role of Regional Partner:

 The Regional Partners, the Regional Climate Centers (RCCs), are responsible for the collection of regionally observed climate data and the application of these data to region-wide problems and issues.
 Dissemination of climate data and information are targeted to a broad regional audience.
 The RCCs will also serve end users in those states lacking a state climate office.

 To satisfy the current and growing needs for climate services, climatological expertise must be readily available at the local level.
 The AASC Recognized State Climate Office has the best understanding of the climate of its state, and the ability and knowledge to provide climate data and information to the user.

 The ARSCO will engage in a variety of activities and services that include one or more of the following:

 - Coordinate and collect weather observations for the purpose of climate monitoring

 - Summarize and disseminate weather and climate information to the user community

 - Demonstrate to the user community the value of climate information in the decision making process